 Does this mean that salaried real estate agents might become the norm?
 Only time will tell.

-[Related article: What’s the Best Real Estate Company to Work for in 2021?]
+[Related article: What’s the Best Real Estate Company to Work for?]

 9. The Third Revolution of Real Estate Is Here: Transaction Digitization